hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_fullblock_bisection"></a> Millitome block array bisection

-This array contains a complete set of blocks for the complete organ.
+This array contains a complete set of blocks for the full organ.
 All blocks are combined into a single 3d object.
 Exported to .STL file.
 Virtual asset.
+Produced with [MT-Generator](#toc_generator_scad).

 <p align="center">
   <img src="images/Full_Block_array.png" height="300">